 Scout-Led Structure / Organization

-The Troop currently consists of 25 active Scouts (boys aged 11-17).
+The Troop consists of approximately 30 active Scouts (boys aged 11-17).
 Each Scout is in one of 3 Patrols led by a Patrol Leader.
 The Patrol Leaders and Warrant Officers (Scribe, Historian, Quartermaster, Chaplain, and Librarian) report to the Senior Patrol Leader (SPL) and his Assistant (ASPL) and these Scouts make up the Patrol Leadership Committee (PLC).
 The PLC meets monthly with the Scoutmasters and together they form the decision making body of the Troop including weekly programs, monthly trips and other special events / activities.
 All leadership positions serve for 6 month rotations.
 The Patrol Leaders are responsible for communicating with their patrol members about upcoming troop activities, details and planning for the monthly trips, and the overall preparedness of their patrol while in this role.

 First Year Scouts